unixfox/aur/README.md

 ## Why my package hasn't been built?
 You should check if there are any problem with your package : https://status.aur.unixfox.eu/problems.

-If need some help with your package, you can open [issue](https://github.com/unixfox/aur/issues).
+If you need some help with your package(s), you can open [issue](https://github.com/unixfox/aur/issues).

 ## How often packages are updated?
 The packages are rebuild each 10 minutes if there are no build pending.